Search

 • Outline options and resources that are available to the survivor;

-• Direct the survivor to the Equity Officer and may, with the consent of the survivor, inform the Equity Officer of the details that the survivor wishes to share.
+• Direct the survivor to the Staff Representative Equity and may, with the consent of the survivor, inform the Staff Representative Equity of the details that the survivor wishes to share.

-If the survivor chooses not to involve the Equity Officer, the designate will direct the survivor to an alternate staff member who may assist in navigating informal and formal avenues of redress and/or assist the survivor themselves.
+If the survivor chooses not to involve the Staff Representative Equity, the designate will direct the survivor to an alternate staff member who may assist in navigating informal and formal avenues of redress and/or assist the survivor themselves.

-If the survivor discloses directly to the Equity Officer, the Equity Officer:
+If the survivor discloses directly to the Staff Representative Equity, the Staff Representative Equity:

 • will validate the survivor’s experiences;